FLock

 Be sure you have completed all pre-requisite tasks.

-1. Stake FML as Validator from train.flock.io
+1. Stake FLOCK as Validator from train.flock.io

 1. Navigate to the Validator tab on the Stake page